 National Herbarium of Victoria

-The National Herbarium of Victoria (MEL) houses a collection of approximately 1.4 million dried plant, algae and fungi specimens from all around the world.
+The State Botanical Collection at Royal Botanic Gardens Victoria comprises a collection of approximately 1.5 million dried plant, algae and fungi specimens from all around the world.
 The majority of the collection is Australian, with a particular emphasis on the flora of Victoria.
-MEL's collection is rich in historical specimens and foreign-collected specimens: about half of the specimens were collected before 1900, and one third were collected overseas.
+The collection is rich in historical specimens and foreign-collected specimens: about half of the specimens were collected before 1900, and one third were collected overseas.

 These specimens provide a permanent record of the occurrence of a plant species at a particular place and time and are an invaluable resource for scientists, land managers and historians.
-The Herbarium building also houses a library of botanical literature and artwork.
+The State Botanical Collection also includes a library of botanical literature and artwork.

-The Herbarium is a dynamic collection: new material is continually accessioned, and access to the collection is assured by ongoing curation and databasing.
+Collectively, the dried specimen collections and the library collections comprise a rich cultural and scientific resource in the State Botanical Collection and is a dynamic collection with new material continually accessioned, and access to the collection is assured by ongoing curation and databasing.

 What is a herbarium?